Arrays in Java

 int[][] twoD = new int[4][4];

-// Assign three elements in it.
+// Assign three elements to it.

 twoD[0][0] = 1;